ProjetsPL/treehouse-theme/collections/_posts/us/best-tv-wall-ideas-how-to-design-it-in-a-living-room.md

 ## A TV wall with bricks

 A **brick wall** is an interesting idea for a TV wall design.
 It's a solution that fits many styles.
-Due to the material used, it refers to the classics, it's also a bold one, which is a characteristic feature of modern interiors, and it can be also attributed to the **retro style**.
+Due to the material used, it refers to the classics.
+It's a bold choice, which is a characteristic feature of modern interiors, and it can be also attributed to the **retro style**.
 A lot depends on the accessories you use, which give one a possibility to adjust the room to one's personal taste.
 A TV room with bricks in the background is a perfect idea for anyone who doesn't quite know which style suits them the most, or for those who like to often change designs.

 {% fig %}